GT001/TOP-Rock-Paper-Scissors/README.md

 # The Odin Project - Rock, Paper, Scissors Console Version

-Goal: Create the Android Logo using CSS
+Goal: Create a console version of the game Rock, Paper, Scissors